dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 Authorization servers MAY choose to limit the grant types for which the "register on first use" pattern is supported.
 This may be recorded as the "grant_type" metadata field.

 # Post-Registration Client Lifecycle Management
 After registration, there MUST be an initial client record with a direct link between the SPIFFE identifier in the SPIFFE credentials and the OAuth client identifier.
-However, additional work MAY be required to make the client operational, such as missing configuration or entitlement.
+However, additional steps MAY be required to make the client operational, such as missing configuration or entitlement information.
 This is particularly relevant for complex enterprise environments.

 ## Configuration
 After registration, a client must be configured with the necessary operational metadata to function correctly and securely.
 An authorization server may use a number of mechanisms for obtaining metadata.
 Metadata may be statically preconfigured, automatically or manually created, or retrieved from a configuration management system.
 This can happen instantaneously after registration or it can be asynchronous.